Ethiopia

 Processes

-Fully washed and natural, dried on raised beds
+Fully washed and natural coffee, dried on raised beds

 Flavour profiles